 Co-President of Quixilver and Regional Dean’s List Finalist in 2012, Kunal now helps the team with general advice and with award submissions.
-Despite studying journalism at De Anza collage, Kunal still manages to help the team with his invaluable experience.
+Despite studying journalism at De Anza college, Kunal still manages to help the team with his invaluable experience.
 He is also involved with the FIRST community as a contributor to The Blue Alliance.

 While on the team, Novia served as the Vice President, chairman’s presenter, team manager, and as the PR lead.
 Now, she lends the team her talents by assisting as a mentor while studying psychology at San Jose State.

 A driver since his junior year, Matt continues to lend his expertise in engineering and strategy.
 Now, Matt mentors the team while studying engineering at West Valley.